etnt/cryptic/README.md

 # Start the server on another port with a custom Erlang node name
 > ./scripts/start-server.sh -p 9000 --sname demo@localhost
 ```

+> TIPS: I'm running the Cryptic server on a Raspberry PI4; then
+>       I'm using duckdns.org to point to my external IP address of
+>       my home FW/Router which forward traffic to my RPi4.

 ## Onboard new users